aiiddqd/re-agg/README.md

-# Gutenberg Blocks for review site and aggregators
+# Gutenberg Blocks for review sites and aggregators

 - rating - items and table
 - pros & cons